Docker Security: Best Practices for your Vessel and Containers

 Focus on automation

 Docker has a clear focus on automation.
-They have supporting products like Docker Machine, Swarm (clustering) and Compose, to simplify management of many containers.
+They have supporting products like Docker Swarm (clustering) and Compose, to simplify management of many containers.

 Limiting information disclosure